 Fifth, to save the book offline, just go to your library on the device you want to use and click the icon for the guidebook in question.
 It should then download to your device, allowing you to access the guidebook offline.

-- Some of the features, like maps and images, work better on larger tablets or smartphones.
+- Some of the features, like maps and images, work better on larger tablets or smartphones (like the Amazon Fire).

-Why I Think This is a Tremendous Value
+Why Downloading Lonely Planet PDFs is a Tremendous Value

 I’ve been using Kindle Unlimited since I started my trip, and it’s been one of the best investments I made.
 Information is power, and having so much of it at your finger tips can help you travel smarter — ultimately saving you money in the long run.

-And since the first month is free, you might as well give it a try!
+And since the first month is free with this Lonely Planet Book free download trick, you might as well give it a try!